Wolfs0ng/wolfs0ng.github.io/assets/docs/CarnageClubGDD.md

 - Fear
 - Confidence

-Emotions modify risk-taking and AI decision-making.
+Emotions modify risk and AI decision-making.

 ---

 ## 👑 Nemesis System

-- When an enemy kills the player:
+- If an enemy kills the player:
-  - it evolves
+  - it evolves (level increases, class changes/adapts)
-  - becomes stronger
+  - becomes stronger (stat changes, new/upgraded perks/abilities)
-  - retains memory of past encounters
-- Every enemy represents a personal history of conflict
+- Each enemy becomes a story of rivalry

 ---

 ## 🛠️ Technical Architecture

-- Service Locator pattern
+- Service Locator
-- Services implemented as plain C# (no MonoBehaviour unless required)
+- Services are plain C# (no MonoBehaviour)
-- Minimal use of Update loops
+- Minimal use of Update
 - Object Pooling
-- ScriptableObject-based data containers
+- ScriptableObjects for data
 - Unit tests for services
-- Unity-friendly SaveData DTOs
+- Unity-friendly SaveData DTO

 ---